 - Become facilitators and enablers of communities, and

-- Connect members in ways that will provide the member with meaningful, positive outcomes
+- Connect members in ways that will provide every member with meaningful, positive outcomes

 Continuum of membership engagement